korawica/fmtutil/README.md

 * [FormatterGroup Object](#formattergroup-object)
 * [Usecase](#usecase)

-This **Formatter Utility Objects** package was created for `parse` and `format` any string values that match a format pattern string with Python regular expression.
-This package be the co-pylot project for stating to my **Python Software Developer** role.
+This **Formatter** package was created for `parse` and `format` any string values that match a format pattern string with Python regular expression.
+This package be the co-pylot project for stating to my **Python Software Developer** way.

 :dart: First objective of this project is include necessary formatter objects for any data components package which mean we can `parse` any complicate names on